bargees/barge-packer/contrib/vagrant/README.md

 You don't need to recreate a VM, because the VM will mount the new ISO in the new version of the box automatically during `vagrant reload`.
 But you need to update `~/.vagrant.d/data/machine-index/index` file manually.
-(You can leave it, but you will get notifications on `vagrant box remove`.)
+(You can leave it, but you will get warnings on `vagrant box remove`.)

 ### How to Check the Index file